phillm4/ISS_uNLC/README.md

   -fgap FGAP      Frame gap between images in a sequence.
 Default 0.
 ```

-Note that there are three different methods for inputting data and two additional arguments which correspond to an output directory a frame gap.
+Note that there are three different methods for inputting data, and two additional arguments which correspond to an output directory and a frame gap.
 The frame gap is important when specifying the frames that uNLC is to compute across in a given image sequence.
 If a frame gap too small is chosen, memory errors may occur and the computation may take a long time (up to an hour).
 When using uNLC, it is important to be aware of the length of image sequences and the frame gap as to prevent memory issues.
 If a frame gap too large is chosen, the obtained results will be useless.
 Furthermore, uNLC works best on image sequences where there is significant motion by the foreground objects.
 If the objects are barely moving, or move relatively slow, it may be beneficial to increase the frame gap.
 The output directory is where the segmented images will be saved.
 If this is not specified, a results directory will be created at the same level of any given input.
 Two examples are shown below.

 #### Example (1.)
 Perform segmentation using the `-batch` input.
 In the context of *iss\_main.py*, this option is to be selected if there is a folder that contains several subfolders, each of which that contains images.
-This is illustrated below.
+This is illustrated as the following.
 ```
 - batch_folder/
 -- image_directory_00/